JacksonLLee/cls-proceedings/readme.md

 * `example`: a folder as a sample "working directory" where all necessary input files are found
 * `readme.md`: this readme file you are reading
+* `CLS51_Author_kit.zip`: the CLS 51 author kit with the CLS stylesheet and templates; included here for reference

 System requirements
 -------------------